 Both savory and sweet, this is meatloaf as you've never tasted it before (no bread in the ingredients. . . completely grain-free!)

-Heat oven to 350F.
-Combine tea, raisins, and apricots in a bowl, let soak for 30 minutes.
+Combine the tea, raisins, and apricots in a bowl, let soak for 30 minutes.
 Drain, and reserve ⅓ cup soaking liquid.
 Set both aside.

-Roughly chop the onion, and finely grate with the garlic in a food processor.
-Heat olive oil in a heavy-bottomed skillet over medium-high heat.
-Cook garlic and onion until lightly caramelized, about 15 minutes.
+Roughly chop the onion, and finely shred with the garlic in a food processor.
+Heat olive oil in a heavy-bottomed skillet over medium heat.
+Cook garlic and onion until lightly caramelized, stirring frequently, about 15 minutes.

-Add turmeric, coriander, cayenne, cumin, pepper, fennel, and salt.
-Cook (stirring frequently) until fragrant, about 1 minute.
+Add the turmeric, coriander, cayenne, cumin, pepper, fennel, and salt.
+Cook while stirring until fragrant, about 1 minute.

-Remove from heat and transfer to a large bowl then add beef, lamb and almond flour, mix until evenly combined.
-Transfer meat mixture to a foil-lined loaf pan.
+Remove from heat and transfer to a large bowl then add the beef, lamb and almond flour, mix until evenly combined.
+Transfer meat mixture to the foil-lined loaf pan.

 Scatter almonds in a single layer over the top of the meat loaf, pressing gently to adhere the slivers to the meat mixture.

 Bake for approximately 40 minutes.
-Cool, then gently remove from the pan and slice.
+Cool enough to handle, then gently remove from the pan and slice.

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.